vwala/docs/content/merchant/customisation.md

 rank: 5
 ---

-Customisation is an important goal for us.
-We want you to have full control over the appearance and behaviour of vwa.la.
-All customisation can be done from your vwa.la dashboard (I.e. my account > store settings page).
+Customise the appearance and behaviour of your vwa.la marketing program

+All customisation can be done from your dashboard via `my account > store settings`.

 You can customise:

-* Your branding (logo and primary brand colour)
+- Your branding (logo and primary brand colour)
-* The appearance and behaviour of your in-store sign-up widget
+- The appearance and behaviour of your in-store sign-up widget and page
-* The appearance and behaviour of your influencer sign-up page
+    - Visibility, position and text
+    - Custom T&Cs approval checkbox
-* Business and notification rules that change the behaviour of your influencer marketing program.
+- Business and notification rules that change the behaviour of your influencer marketing program
+- Customise your email templates
+- Setup integration with:
+    - Mailchimp
+    - ActiveCampaign
+    - Klaviyo
+    - ReCharge
+    - PayPal

 ## Your branding